NewCenturyParty/21st_Century_Act/21st_Century_Act/09_Part_IX_Economic_Democracy.md

 (3) Let it be acknowledged that we are in the later stages of Capitalism, with the system crumbling, soon to collapse in on itself, due to it only serving the few, rather than the public at large, and that the Government of Canada has an obligation to create an economy that serves every Canadian, no matter their wealth or background, and that the prosperity of Canada must be shared by the Canadian workers who create it.

-(4) The Government of Canada shall choose action in the face of such oncoming economic systemic collapse, and will take  such actions through the lens of Human Dignity, and the foundational principles of this Act, ensuring that all individuals in Canada have access to economic opportunities and democratic decision-making in how their work is done.
+(4) The Government of Canada shall choose action in the face of such oncoming economic systemic collapse, and shall take such actions through the lens of Human Dignity, and the foundational principles of this Act, ensuring that all individuals in Canada have access to economic opportunities and democratic decision-making in how their work is done.

 ### Section 238: Fiscal Accountability

 (1) All economic programs and institutions established under this Act shall operate with a framework of fiscal responsibility and long-term sustainability, while keeping in mind the external costs of austerity.

-(2) If, in any fiscal year, total expenditures under this Act are projected to exceed the total revenues credited to the National Renewal Fund and the Consolidated Revenue Fund by more than a prescribed percentage no less than 35%, the Minister of Finance must, within 90 days, table in each House of Parliament a revised fiscal outlook and plan to ensure long-term sustainability, which may include adjustments to spending, revenue or both.
+(2) If, in any fiscal year, total expenditures under this Act are projected to exceed the total revenues credited to the National Renewal Fund and the Consolidated Revenue Fund by more than a prescribed percentage no less than 35%, the Minister of Finance must, within 90 days, table in each House of Parliament a revised fiscal outlook and plan to ensure long-term sustainability, which may include adjustments to spending, revenue, or both.

 ## Title II: The Century Bank